Danypoz1986/Daily-Digest/readme.md

 ## 📚 Sources

-To get started, I was inspired by this YouTube tutorial:
+To get started, I was inspired by this YouTube tutorial from **freeCodeCamp.org**:
 [Build a News App with React & News API](https://www.youtube.com/watch?v=K7ghUiXLef8)

 Throughout the development process, I also used **ChatGPT** as a coding assistant to help solve problems, suggest code improvements, and structure features effectively.